Guide to Exploring Boston’s Freedom Trail During the 250th Anniversary

 If you want to follow it as a path for a one-day adventure, then I’d suggest stopping for lunch at Quincy Market, next to Faneuil Hall, and timing the end of your day so you can get dinner in the North End.

-The Boston Tea Party Museum is an attraction that many think should be part of the Freedom Trail since the incident played a crucial role in leading to America’s Independence.
+The Boston Tea Party Museum is an attraction that many consider essential to the Freedom Trail, as the incident played a pivotal role in leading to America’s independence.

 We first visited when our son was young, and it was fun to actually “dump the tea into the sea” on a replica of the actual ships.